-Intrapersonal qualities that impede or interfere with a student's ability to carry out professional responsibilities may indicate professional impairment.
-Inability to relate to others interpersonally, resolve conflict, control emotional reactions and personal stress, exercise professional judgment, respect professional and personal boundaries, or inhibit disturbing personal attributes may be cause for remediation or dismissal from the program.
-Additional indicators of professional impairment include an inability or unwillingness to acquire professional standards or skills to an acceptable level of competency.
+Personal qualities and behaviors that impede or interfere with a student's ability to fulfill professional responsibilities may indicate poor student-profession fit.
+For example, inability to relate to others interpersonally, resolve conflict, control emotional reactions and personal stress, exercise professional judgment, respect professional and personal boundaries, or inhibit disturbing personal attributes may be cause for remediation or dismissal from the program.
+Additional indicators of professional impairment include an inability or unwillingness to maintain professional standards or develop skills to an acceptable level of competency.